7 Tourist Sites in Peru that will make you Never want to Come Home

 Poor girl though.
 I mean at the ripe old age of 12 she was drugged or put into “a higher state of enlightenment” and then became a human sacrifice to the Gods that were at the top of the Volcano (sounds like an episode of the Twilight zone).
 I’m sure this was a great honor but I’d rather honor myself by breathing because hey, breathing is fun.

 But this exhibit, coupled with the size and beauty of the Monastery de Santa Catalina, a vivid and colorful labyrinth of cloisters and breezeways that are set within a high-walled convent, make this city one that is not to be missed; especially if all these local wonders are viewed over a plate of the regional delight, rocoto relleno or stuffed, spicy red peppers (this makes me even happier since I’m a vegetarian. #veggiepride).
+For the meat eaters, Peruvian chicken is supposed to be epically amazing too.

 3. Cuzco (I’ve seen it with an S or a Z so just roll with it, like a fruit roll up).